A Physician's Guide to Locum Tenens

 This can be difficult, but it’s worth the time and effort to research, especially for long-term contracts.
 Speak to colleagues you have that are practicing in the same or similar area and have similar job responsibilities.
 Remember, when comparing temporary, contract, and full-time positions, you need to consider the entire benefits package—or lack thereof— as well as exact responsibilities when comparing rates for the different types of opportunities.
 Remember to take into account expectations while you're not physically at the hospital (on call responsibilities, overtime, etc.).
 You also need to compare and weigh your expectations when it comes to other factors, such as scheduling, travel reimbursements, and time off when determining your desired overall agreement.

-We have worked to compile a database to help physicians find comps and know their worth.
-View statistics from our locum tenens compensation, then explore our free locums salary and compensation data to help you compare relevant data points to your location and specialty.
+Then explore our free locums salary and compensation database for doctors to help you compare relevant data points to your location and specialty.

 As part of knowing your worth, it’s important to understand your value in the current market as well.
 Shortages in the physician labor market have empowered employees with more negotiating power in the last few years than in previous decades.
 The shift in the labor force is uncharted territory, and employers are still trying to navigate it.
 They tend to shift back to the default position they’ve had for years.
 Don’t forget you have leverage.
 Just make sure you don’t abuse it or overplay your hand.
 Remember to be professional and courteous.
 Be prepared to justify your requested rate and other benefits.
 Explain how you came to your desired rate based on your qualifications, experience, and the specific demands of the assignment.
 If you can provide examples of similar assignments where you earned a higher rate, bring those to the negotiations table as well.